(Note: this post was originally published on August 16, 2020. It has been updated several times since then with additional examples).

 Got leftovers?
 This salad is great in a burrito bowl, on top of a salad, or stuffed into a taco the following day!
-Or even in lettuce wraps; see two photos below.

 Here's what you'll need for this recipe, as well as some thoughts, tips, and possible substitutions.
 If you make any substitutions, I'd love to hear about it in the comments section below.

-As you can tell from all the ideas and different photos above, this salad makes frequent appearances in our house and on our deck.
+As you can tell from all the ideas and different photos in this post, this salad makes frequent appearances in our house and on our deck.
 Everything about this salad is just so friendly... it's easy, a crowd-pleaser, super colorful, and versatile.
 You can do pretty much anything you want to it, swapping ingredients left and right, and it will still be great.
 One time, I even made this into a heart shape as a chip dip for Valentine's Day date night... see below!.